-Nathan Gardels has been editor of New Perspectives Quarterly since it began publishing in 1985.
+Nathan Gardels is the editor-in-chief of The WorldPost and a senior adviser to the Berggruen Institute.
+He has been editor of New Perspectives Quarterly since it began publishing in 1985.
 He has served as editor of Global Viewpoint and Nobel Laureates Plus (services of Los Angeles Times (Syndicate/Tribune Media) since 1989.
 These services have a worldwide readership of 35 million in 15 languages.

 Gardels has written widely for The Wall Street Journal, Los Angeles Times, New York Times, Washington Post, Harper's, U.S. News & World Report and the New York Review of Books.
 He has also written for foreign publications, including Corriere della Sera, El Pais, Le Figaro, the Straits Times (Singapore), Yomiuri Shimbun, O'Estado de Sao Paulo, The Guardian, Die Welt and many others.
 His books include,"At Century's End: Great Minds Reflect on Our Times" and "The Changing Global Order”.
 He is coauthor with Hollywood producer Mike Medvoy of "American Idol After Iraq: Competing for Hearts and Minds in the Global Media Age."